MichaIng/DietPi-Docs/docs/software/advanced_networking.md

 ## frp

-A fast reverse proxy helping you to expose a local server behind a NAT or firewall to the Internet.
-It supports
+A fast reverse proxy, helping you to expose a local server behind a NAT or firewall to the Internet.
+It supports more protocols, naming a few: TCP, UDP, HTTP(S), and also P2P connect mode.

 === "Access to web services"